Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Unresolved monitoring requirements for secure DSO participation in FMs

-In threat scenario \ref{subsubsec:multiple_SM_modification} and \ref{subsubsec:flexibility_asset_controller_modification}, respectively, it is demonstrated that edge devices, such as \glspl{SM} and \gls{HEMS}, have known security weaknesses (e.g., static encryption key) which can be exploited by cyber attackers.
-The implementation of \glspl{FM} will make power system operation partly dependent on such less protected devices.
-Thus, from the perspective of the \gls{DSO}, flexibility asset intrusion and anomaly detection are considered important concepts for process level integrity checking (\ref{subsubsec:process_level_integrity_checking}).
-However, some challenges exist.
-As described in Subsection \ref{subsubsec:process_level_integrity_checking}, advanced attackers can hide manipulation of local devices to central control rooms, making distributed detection on edge devices necessary.
-As edge devices normally come with computational constraints, detection tools must be lightweight.
-At the same time, manipulation might be difficult to detect and requires incorporation of information from various domains, increasing the demand for data computation, communication and storage.
+In threat scenario \ref{subsubsec:multiple_SM_modification} and \ref{subsubsec:flexibility_asset_controller_modification}, respectively, it is demonstrated that edge devices, such as \glspl{SM} and \glspl{HEMS}, have security weaknesses (e.g., static encryption keys) which can be exploited by cyber attackers. \Glspl{FM} will make power system operation partly dependent on such less protected devices.
+Thus, from the perspective of the \gls{DSO}, advanced intrusion and anomaly detection systems for flexibility assets are considered as an important requirement for process level integrity checking (Fig. \ref{fig:Framework}).
+Challenges include computational constraints, lack of data describing the various attacks and anomalies, and the multitude of anomalies (e.g. cyber attacks, soft- and hardware faults and human errors) complicating root cause analysis.
+A potential approach is seen in machine learning-based unsupervised anomaly detection on information stream level.
+Unsupervised models do not require observations of anomalies.
+Moreover, detecting anomalies on information stream level (e.g. destination IP addresses, customer setpoints and power demand) instead of system-wide, retains interpretability for root cause analysis also in an unsupervised scheme.